hirrolot/datatype99/README.md

 ### Q: How does it work?

-A: The `datatype99` macro generates a tagged union accompanied with type hints and value constructors.
+A: The `datatype` macro generates a tagged union accompanied with type hints and value constructors.
 Pattern matching desugars merely to a switch statement.
 To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.

 ### Q: What about compile-time errors?